bukiro/PECS-Work-Assets/README.md

 - [ ] Stretch Goal: Exporting statblock and files for other tools (e.g. Foundry VTT)

 Active to-do:
-- Implement advanced domain spells

 Implement:
+- Chunks & Ingots of materials

 Test:
+- What happens if no divine skill is available?
+A free skill training should become available, but it probably doesn't yet.

 Bugs:
+- When loading Targeto, the parry hint is not shown on Defense until a refresh.

 Next steps:
 - Change Skilled Heritage from hardcoded skill increase to feat with subfeats?
 - Fill out PFS notes for all feats
-- Maybe: Move custom content to database, then allow custom content creation in app (very simplified version of the custom item creation) - find out if new objects can now be cast properly with something like reassign().
+- Maybe: Move custom content to database, then allow custom content creation in app (very simplified version of the custom item creation).
 - Implement all Worn Items
 - Many Activities need conditions (caster conditions at least)
 - Gnome feats